-- Exercise of options or warrants and employee stock option plans. - Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks, and small debt-to-equity swaps. - Periodical conversion of a share class into another share class - Periodic share buybacks and cancellation of treasury shares. - Increases in a security's number of shares resulting from acquisition of non-listed companies and conversion of unlisted shares or non-index constituent's class of shares. - Small equity offerings. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary. - Share cancellations. - Primary equity offerings and secondary offerings less than 5% of the security's number of shares for index constituents except for micro cap segment. - Primary equity offering less that 25% of the security's number of shares for non-US micro cap securities.
+- Exercise of options or warrants and employee stock option plans. - Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks, and small debt-to-equity swaps. - Periodical conversion of a share class into another share class - Periodic share buybacks and cancellation of treasury shares. - Increases in a security's number of shares resulting from acquisition of non-listed companies and conversion of unlisted shares or non-index constituent's class of shares. - Small equity offerings. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary. - Share cancellations. - Primary equity offerings and secondary offerings less than 5% of the security's number of shares for index constituents except for micro cap segment. - Primary equity offering less than 25% of the security's number of shares for non-US micro cap securities.

-Updates in number of shares implemented as part of the QIR could also trigger a review of the free float of the security.
-Any resultant change in FIF would be implemented simultaneously.
+Updates in number of shares implemented as part of the QIR could also trigger a review of the free float of the security21.
+Any resultant change in FIF would be implemented simultaneously provided they satisfy the QIR implementation thresholds, as outlined in the footnote to Sub-section 3.2.4: Quarterly Index Review of Changes in FIFs.